carterww/fiber/README.md

 ### Custom Memory Allocators
 fiber_init takes function pointers to malloc and free that are used by the pool and queue.
-Allowing the user to provide custom allocators has the following benefits:
-1. It does not force the user to use libc's malloc and free.
-2. A pool's memory can be allocated from a static buffer to ensure Fiber remains within memory constraints.

 Using libc's malloc and free is probably okay in 95% of use cases, but the option to use custom memory allocators gives the user flexibility.